Slayer95/aura-bot/CLI.md

 Defaults to ``config.ini`` in the home dir.

+## \`--config-adapter <FILE>\`

+Specifies the location of a file to be used to migrate legacy Ghost++ configuration files (e.g. `default.cfg`) into modern Aura configuration files.

+When this option is specified, an Aura configuration file will be created, named as `config-migrated.ini`.

+It's recommended that users check that the contents of a generated config file matches both their expectation and Aura's expectations, by contrasting key-value pairs with those documented as allowed in `CONFIG.md`.

+After manually fixing any remaining issues, a generated config file should be renamed to `config.ini`, so that Aura automatically uses it.

+**Note**: Paths in any configuration file are resolved relative to Aura's home directory.

 ## \`--w3version <NUMBER>\\`

 Specifies the version that is to be used when hosting Warcraft 3 games.
 There is no cross-version